 Where to paste it — and the one mistake to avoid

-Paste it once.
-Exactly once.
+Paste it exactly once.